 MFF pledges $1 million for COVID-19 emergency response efforts

 At the Morgridge Family Foundation, we are deeply committed to the communities where we live, play, and serve.
 While our foundation is known for disruption, the COVID-19 pandemic caused us to pause.
 We began having critical conversations to determine how and where we could help during this unprecedented moment.
-We listened to trusted philanthropists and non-profit leaders, we signed the national CV19 Philanthropist Pledge, we joined Governor Polis’s COVID Relief Leadership Committee; and then, we got to work.
+We listened to trusted philanthropists and non-profit leaders, we signed the national CV19 Philanthropist Pledge, we joined Governor Polis’s COVID Relief Leadership Committee, and then got to work.

 On Monday, March 23, we allocated $1 million to COVID-19 emergency response.
 That same day the foundation invited a short-list from our 600+ partner network to apply for immediate, unrestricted grants.
 We received more than 60 applications requesting over $4.1 million.
 Forty-six of these requests will be funded from the total budget in varying amounts.
 Three organizations received $100,000, the largest amount awarded.